DataScienceINT/knowledge-sharing/knowledgeLinks.md

 - [Illustrated Machine Learning](https://illustrated-machine-learning.github.io/) A website illustrating a variety of ML concepts, a bit "back of the envelop" drawing style.
 - [New machine setup](https://github.com/RamiKrispin/awesome-ds-setting).
 Tutorial on how to set up a new machine for Data Science.
 Based on MacOS.
 - [Equality of odds](https://mlu-explain.github.io/equality-of-odds/).
 One technique to prevent bias in ML.
+- [Bruno Rodrigues blog](https://www.brodrigues.co/blog/).
+Nice technical blog, more on the software engineering side.
+Posts include a 4-parter on Nix for reproducible science.
+- [Telling stories with data](https://tellingstorieswithdata.com/).
+Haven't read it all, but seems like a nice book/reference for data analysis, reprodicibility and communication.

 ## Natural Language Processing